Performance Year: 2022, 2023

-Universally acclaimed for her velvety timbre and finely nuanced interpretations, American soprano Nicole Cabell continues to demonstrate her incredible versatility in repertoire ranging from Baroque to contemporary on the world’s greatest opera and concert stages as well as on disc.
+Universally acclaimed for her velvety timbre and finely nuanced interpretations, American soprano Nicole Cabell continues to demonstrate her incredible versatility in repertoire ranging from Baroque to contemporary on the world’s greatest opera and concert stages.

-Ms. Cabell’s awards include first place in both the Palm Beach Opera Vocal Competition and the Women’s Board of Chicago Vocal Competition.
+Ms. Cabell’s awards include winner of the 2005 BBC Cardiff Singer of the World Competition and first place in both the Palm Beach Opera Vocal Competition and the Women’s Board of Chicago Vocal Competition.
 She was a semi-finalist in the 2005 Metropolitan Opera National Council Auditions and earned first place in the American Opera Society competition in Chicago.
-She was the 2002 winner of the Union League’s Rose M. Grundman Scholarship, and the 2002 Farwell Award with the Woman’s Board of Chicago.
+She was the 2002 winner of the Union League’s Rose M. Grundman Scholarship and the 2002 Farwell Award with the Woman’s Board of Chicago.
 Nicole Cabell holds a bachelor’s degree in vocal performance from the Eastman School of Music.